Skip to Content

 Theft

-People gathered on the edge of the town while looking at the sunset, and some are seen taking pictures.
+People gathered on the edge of the town in Santorini, Greece while looking at the sunset, and some are taking pictures, an image, an image for a travel guide about safety in visiting the town.

 Santorini, Greece, August 2, 2021.
 Crowd waiting to photograph the sunset at Oia/